 When I arrive I see a group of fellow kayakers getting briefed on the do’s and don’ts of kayaking.
 I immediately breathe a sigh of relief when I see what they are wearing.
 As opposed to the pungent, damp wetsuits I expected (*shudders* at the thought of water sports experiences in the Gaeltacht), the kayakers don waterproof gear over their own clothes.
 This ensemble is accompanied by “cockpit covers”, which look like ridiculous skirts when standing, but are very effective contraptions that ensure maximum dryness throughout the kayaking experience.

 Soon the only light source we can see comes from Declan’s eerie red headlamp floating ahead, one or two houses along the coast; and the sparkling water beneath us.

 Declan Power is our instructor for the evening and assures us that we will not be getting wet; that the kayaks are very secure and so long as we pay attention, we will be fine.
 I don’t think he realises how uncoordinated I am.
 I look nervously over at the kayaking partner I have been paired with, and hope that her competency will cancel out my blundering clumsiness.

 Declan is a man with a sharp wit and a serious passion for the history and nature of the area, and he is known as the “Great Seanachí” storyteller) amongst the Atlantic Sea Kayaking crew.
-If you listen to Declan wax lyrical for five minutes and the reason for this nickname will become abundantly clear.
-Deliberate pauses create suspense within his tales about the local folklore and history, while a lilting Cork accent and frequent wisecracks add charm and much amusement to each titbit information he provides.
+If you listen to Declan wax lyrical for five minutes, the reason for this nickname will become abundantly clear.
+Deliberate pauses create suspense within his tales about the local folklore and history, while a lilting Cork accent and frequent wisecracks add charm and much amusement to each tidbit of information he provides.